-St. Paul’s declares, “Now I rejoice in my sufferings for your sake, and in my flesh I am filling up what is lacking in the afflictions of Christ on behalf of his body, which is the church” (Col 1:24).
+St. Paul’s declares, “Now I rejoice in my sufferings for your sake, and in my flesh, I am filling up what is lacking in the afflictions of Christ on behalf of his body, which is the church.”
+(Col 1:24)

-Although Jesus Christ accomplished our redemption, we are “heirs of God and joint heirs with Christ, if only we suffer with him so that we may also be glorified with him” (Rom 8:17).
+Although Jesus Christ accomplished our redemption, we are “heirs of God and joint heirs with Christ, if only we suffer with him so that we may also be glorified with him.”
+(Rom 8:17)

-“No temptation has overtaken you but such as is common to man; and God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will provide the way of escape also, so that you will be able to endure” (1 Corinthians 10:13).
+“No temptation has overtaken you, but such as is common to man; and God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will provide the way of escape also, so that you will be able to endure.”
+(1 Corinthians 10:13)

-The stigmata comprises the crucifixion wounds of Christ on the victim soul’s body, as bloody and unhealed wounds on the palms, feet, side or forehead.
-“Invisible stigmata” comprises the pains of Our Lord’s Passion without the physical wounds.
+The stigmata comprise Christ’s crucifixion wounds on the victim soul’s body, as bloody wounds on the palms, feet, side or forehead.
+Invisible stigmata comprise the pains of Christ’s Passion without the wounds.

-St. Faustina Kowalska (1905-1938), the “Apostle of Divine Mercy,” suffered invisible stigmata.
-St. Pio of Pietrelcina (1887-1968) had poor health most of his life, and was frequently attacked physically and spiritually by the devil.
+St. Faustina Kowalska (1905-1938), Apostle of Divine Mercy, suffered invisible stigmata, and St. Pio of Pietrelcina (1887-1968) had visible stigmata, poor health and frequent evil physical and spiritual attacks.